curtisalexander/readstat-rs/README.md

 Why does this happen?
 Is this an error?
 No, truncation to only 14 decimal digits has been purposely implemented within the Rust code.

-As a specific example, when working with the [cars.sas7bdat](data/README.md) dataset, the number `4.6` as observed within SAS was being returned as `4.6000000000000005` (16 digits).
-Yet, numeric values created on Windows with an x64 processor are only accurate to 15 digits.
+As a specific example, when working with the [cars.sas7bdat](data/README.md) dataset, the numeric value `4.6` as observed within SAS was being returned as `4.6000000000000005` (16 digits) within Rust.
+Numeric values created on Windows with an x64 processor are only accurate to 15 digits.
-SAS represents all numeric values in floating-point representation.
+And SAS represents all numeric values in floating-point representation, creating a challenge for all parsed numerics.

 ### Sources
 - [How SAS Stores Numeric Values](https://documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.5&docsetId=lrcon&docsetTarget=p0ji1unv6thm0dn1gp4t01a1u0g6.htm&locale=en#n00dmtao82eizen1e6yziw3s31da)
 - [Accuracy on x64 Windows Processors](https://documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.5&docsetId=lrcon&docsetTarget=p0ji1unv6thm0dn1gp4t01a1u0g6.htm&locale=en#n0pd8l179ai8odn17nncb4izqq3d)
     - SAS on Windows with x64 processors can only represent 15 digits
 - [Floating-point arithmetic may give inaccurate results in Excel](https://docs.microsoft.com/en-us/office/troubleshoot/excel/floating-point-arithmetic-inaccurate-result)
-    - Also, see the notes for Microsoft Excel on Windows

 ## Goals